bearkerb/tp/docs/UserGuide.md

 <br>

 ### 1.2 User Proficiency and Expectations
-- ***Professional Focus:*** EstateMate is designed for property managers who need an efficient way to track tenant details and manage maintenance jobs.
+- ***Professional Focus:*** EstateMate is optimized for users who manage multiple tenants and maintenance jobs at once and need a reliable place to keep things organised.
 - ***Efficiency:*** Built specifically for the property management workflow, EstateMate prioritizes fast, streamlined operations so managers can update tenant information and track maintenance jobs.
 - ***User-Friendly:*** Whether you are familiar with command-line tools or prefer a simple graphical interface,